Side Mediterranean Coast, Turkey Travel Guide

 Experience the thrill of white water rafting at Köprülü Canyon.
 Join a Jeep Safari or Quad Safari into the Taurus Mountains for off-road exploration.
 Try underwater diving to explore the underwater gallery or local dive sites.
 Consider paragliding (available near Alanya or Antalya).

 Study the impressive Roman Theatre in Side and Aspendos.
 Admire the old city architecture and urban planning.
 Explore the sculptures and artifacts in the Side Museum.
-Look for local artisan workshops selling ceramics or traditional crafts.
+Look for local craft workshops selling ceramics or traditional crafts.

 Optimize costs and discover Side's unique charm throughout the year.

-Opt for 5-star all-inclusive resorts, leading to maximum comfort and amenities.
+Opt for 5-star all-inclusive resorts, leading to maximum comfort and facilities.
 Arrange private airport transfers and take cabs or personal drivers for all travel.
 Indulge in fine dining experiences within your resort or at upscale restaurants in Side.
 Book private guided tours, enjoy spa treatments, and consider luxury boat trips or private excursions.

 Winter (November-March) is ideal for quiet historical exploration without crowds or intense heat.
 Prices for flights and accommodation are significantly lower.
 There is more focus on indoor activities like visiting the Side Museum or enjoying a traditional Hamam for relaxation plus cultural immersion.